 Parathas and dal in Barisal

-It was early, it was hot and already we’d been rejected by numerous guesthouses for not fitting their criteria i.e.., for being foreigners.
+It’s early, it’s hot and already we’ve been rejected by numerous guesthouses for not fitting their criteria i.e.., for being foreigners.
 A stall surrounded by locals, on the otherwise empty streets, provides us with the perfect excuse to stop for breakfast.

 On a well used black hotplate, slick with oil, a man cooks parathas – what else?
 This flaky, slightly stretchy and buttery flat bread is ubiquitous at breakfast time in Bangladesh and after the morning’s uneasy start, my expectations are low.
 It’s only paratha and dal after all.